picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 Just take a look at the `config/config.yml.template` and create your own config file `config/config.yml`.
 Even though we still support the old PHP config file (`config/config.php`), we highly recommend you to replace it by a appropiate `config/config.yml`.
 We will likely drop support of `config/config.php` in Pico's next major release.

 Please note that Pico loads config files in a special way you should be aware of.
 First of all it loads the main config file `config/config.yml`, and then any other `*.yml` file in Pico's `config` dir in alphabetical order.
 The file order is crucial: Configiguration values which have been set already, cannot be overwritten by a succeeding file.
 For example, if you set `site_title: Pico` in `config/a.yml` and `site_title: My awesome site!` in `config/b.yml`, your site title will be "Pico".

+## Pico and Composer, a perfect match

+We're pleased to announce that we've incorporated [Composer][] in our work flow, allowing you to benefit from Composer's amazing functionality.
+We've used Composer from the beginning to resolve Pico's dependencies (e.g. Twig and Symfony's YAML parser), however, this didn't really affect the average Pico user.
+We as developers love Composer, it was therefore obvious to think about how we could let you, the user, benefit from Composer - and we think we don't promise too much when we say that it worked out great!
+Composer allows you to install and update both Pico itself, as well as plugins and themes with just a single command.

+Starting with Pico 2.0 you can (but are not required to!) use Composer to manage your Pico installation.
+The only thing you need is Shell access to your webserver.
+You don't have Shell access to your webserver?
+Don't despair, you can still use Pico's pre-bundled release, and install plugins and themes the same way as with Pico 1.0.
+However, if you have Shell access to your webserver, we recommend you to use Composer to manage your Pico installation.
+Trust us, you won't regret it when it comes to upgrading Pico!

+Installing a new plugin or theme is just a single command away.
+If you want to install e.g. Pico's official [File Prefixes plugin][PicoFilePrefixes], you just have to run `composer require phrozenbyte/pico-file-prefixes` - that's it!
+You later want to update Pico and all your plugins?
+Simply run `composer update`.

+You're a plugin or themes developer, and you want to let your users benefit from this amazing new feature?
+It's [`picocms/composer-installer`][PicoComposerInstaller] that is responsible for installing plugins and themes.
+Just add `{ "type": "pico-plugin" }` or `{ "type": "pico-theme" }` to your `composer.json`, and you're ready to go.
+Please refer to the installer's `README.md` for more info.

 ## Amazing new features for theme developers